bruinxiong/xionglin.github.io/README.md

 ## Work Experiences:

+* 08/2024 - Now:     GenAI Algorithm Expert of Geely Auto Research in NingBo, China.

-* 06/2022 - Now:     Senior Algorithm Expert of SenseTime in Xi'an, China.
+* 06/2022 - 09/2023: Senior Algorithm Expert of SenseTime in Xi'an, China.

 * 12/2019 - 06/2022: Algorithm Expert of JD Tech in Beijing, China.